ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 # 3. Types of Recommender Systems

 Since their early days in the 1990s, recommender systems were developed under several categories that correspond to the reasoning process of the RS.
-The first concept of comparing users and the items, that are to be recommended, appeared in the work of Belkin and Croft in 1992 \[2\], as well as Goldberg et al. \[3\], and was known as collaborative filtering.
+The first concept of comparing users and the items, that are to be recommended, appeared in the work of Belkin and Croft in 1992 {% cite belkin_information_1992 %}, as well as Goldberg et al. {% cite goldberg_using_1992 %}, and was known as collaborative filtering.
 Recommendation approaches were then developed to reflect different reasoning processes, which correspond to different applications and contexts of the recommender system.

 The categories that RS were classified into include: